 Due to the pandemic, we were not able to work in person in the Center.
 Yet, I was still able to help others and acquire new responsibilities.
 I started to manage the women enrolled in the tailoring programme using WhatsApp, sharing critical information on COVID-19 preventive measures and available services in the camp, as well as advices and tailoring tips.
 In return, I benefited from the remote education support provided by the Oasis teaching assistants, ensuring my children were able to keep up with distance learning during such difficult circumstances.

 Reflecting on past few years and my experiences, I believe everyone is a potential leader.
 We all have a role to play in supporting and lifting others.
 Now I feel strong, I’m ready to face any challenge’.

 Haifa Dammad, 33 years old and mother-of-six, is Syrian refugee living in the Za’atari camp.
 She is enrolled in the UN Women’s incentive-based volunteering programme as tailoring supervisor.
-Generously supported by the Government of Japan, the UN Women’s Oases are centres for building women’s resilience and empowerment through access to sustainable livelihood opportunities and multi-sectoral services, while also engaging men and boys in dialogue and mobilization for social equality.
+Generously supported by the Government of Japan and the Central Emergency Response Fund (CERF), and the governments of Canada, Finland, France, Iceland, and Italy, as well as UN Women National committees under the ‘Eid bi Eid’ pooled fund mechanism, the UN Women’s Oases are centres for building women’s resilience and empowerment through access to sustainable livelihood opportunities and multi-sectoral services, while also engaging men and boys in dialogue and mobilization for social equality.
 Her story relates to Sustainable Development Goal (SDG) 16, which promotes peace and security, and SDG 5 on gender equality and the empowerment of women.